 This topic covers installation and activation of Manifold Release 9, Manifold Release 8, and Manifold Viewer.
 Manifold means Release 9 in this topic.
 These same instructions apply for Release 8 and Manifold Viewer as well, except that Viewer does not use a serial number or activation, and Release 8 is published only in Windows Installer package form.

 This topic applies to current builds.
+All current Manifold builds are 64-bit installations that require 64-bit Windows.
 For information on using older, out of date builds see the Legacy Install and Activate topic.

 Please review the Installations topic to learn about different Release 9 installation packages before proceeding.
-This topic covers conventional Windows installations using an .exe file, either for 32-bit or for 64-bit Windows systems.
+This topic covers conventional Windows installations using an .exe file.

 Manifold Viewer - Manifold Viewer is a free product that is not copy protected.
 Viewer uses the same installation instructions as Release 9, but there is no need for either a serial number or activation.